All Episodes

 And he's got it out here.

-It was a very nice looking uh car.
+It was a very nice looking car.

-And he said, I'll even let you drive it if you want to.
+He said, I'll even let you drive it if you want to.

-I said, No, it's I can tell by looking at it it's not expensive enough for me.
+I said, no, it's, I can tell by looking at it, it's not expensive enough for me.

-But I I appreciate the uh the offer.
+But I appreciate the offer.

 Greetings, folks.

-The uh telephone number, if you would like to join us, 800 282-2882, and the email address, rush at EIBNet.com.
+The telephone number, if you would like to join us, 800-282-2882.

-A circuit judge in St. Louis has sentenced a woman who turned in voter registration cards in the name of dead local politicians to probation, community service, and relaxation training using transcendental meditation.
+All right, from St. Louis, a circuit judge in St. Louis has sentenced a woman who turned in voter registration cards in the name of dead local politicians to probation, community service, and relaxation training using transcendental meditation.

 Michelle Robinson, 36, pleaded guilty on Friday to charges of 13 violations of election law and of possession of crack cocaine and a crack pipe.

-Robinson worked for a campaign called Operation Big Vote that uh aimed to boost the participation of black voters in the 2001 St. Louis mayoral election.
+Robinson worked for a campaign called Operation Big Vote that aimed to boost the participation of black voters in the 2001 St. Louis mayoral election.

 Judge David Mason of the 22nd Judicial Circuit Court of Missouri sentenced her to four years of probation on both the drug and election charges, but she could face three years in jail if she violates her probation.